OI-wiki/i18n/docs/ds/decompose.md

 The same problem, now the sequence length is $n$ and there are $m$ operations.

-If the number of operations is relatively small, we can note down the operations and add these when querying.
+If the number of operations is relatively small, we can record and add them when querying.

 Assume that at most $T$ operations are recorded, modification takes $O(1)$ and querying takes $O(T)$ .